byronsharman/byronsharman.com/src/lib/assets/markdown/blogs/summer-2025.md

 it was an excellent choice because it allowed each team member to experiment with their own instance of the architecture, and since many more lines of code were dedicated to infrastructure than actual business logic, our velocity significantly improved.
-Additionally, for the same reason, being able to track our infrastructure changes under version control proved crucial to our development process.
+For the same reason, the ability to track our infrastructure changes under version control proved crucial to our development process.
 Finally, this choice allowed us to transition from our personal cloud accounts to our client's account very easily.

 Though I've dabbled with Nix for a while, this was really my first time fully embracing a declarative configuration, and I grew to appreciate the power and